Men's Casual & Dress Belts — The Ultimate Guide

 Matching Your Belt To Your Outfits

-Blue pants w/ black shoes or top = black belt.
+• Blue pants with black shoes or top = black belt

 Outfit Ideas

-Tucking the front of your t-shirt into your pants (also known as a 'French tuck') is a cool and modern style move that allows you to show off your choice of belt.
-The nice brown shade here works really well with the darker shades of the rest of the items.
+Tucking the front of your t-shirt into your pants ('French tuck') allows you to show off your belt choice.
+The nice brown shade works well with darker outfit tones.

 Elevated Casual